dhairs/College-Notes/Fall 2023 Semester/M 408D/Trig Substitution.md

-In trig subsititoon, we subtitute $x$ and $\mathrm{d}x$ with trig functions of
+In trig substitution, we substitute $x$ and $\mathrm{d}x$ with trig functions of

-Trig Subsitutuon can be approrpate when you have (in the integrand) one of these:
+Trig substitution can be appropriate when you have (in the integrand) one of these:

 $\sqrt{a^2-x^2}$ - use $x=a\sin(\theta)$